Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 I left my full time job at the end of 2019 to start my own business advising companies on Digital Transformation, DevOps and Cloud Native architecture.

-If your team has “a fear of deploying on a friday” or is struggling with utilising the power of public cloud then I would love to have a chat.
+If your team has “a fear of deploying on a Friday” or is struggling with utilising the power of public cloud then I would love to have a chat.

 Don't be a stranger!